 I used to have almost 20 cards, but I’ve simplified it down to 3 main cards and 2 backup/niche cards because I’m no longer interested in the time overhead that comes from managing more cards.

-My US domestic catch-all card is the Chase Freedom Unlimited (CFU), which has 3% back on dining and drugstores and 1.5% on everything else.
+2. Chase Freedom Unlimited (CFU): My US domestic catch-all card earning 3% back on dining and drugstores and 1.5% on everything else.
 However, this card has foreign transaction fees, so I don’t use it internationally.

-I always keep an American Express charge card in my wallet as a backup1.
-I currently have the Gold.
+3. Amex Gold: I always keep an American Express charge card in my wallet as a backup1.

-If I exit the points and miles game, my gas, travel, and dining spend will go to the Citi Costco, and all other spend will go to the Fidelity Rewards.
+If I exit the points and miles game, my travel, dining, and fuel spend will go on the Citi Costco, and all other spend will go on the Fidelity Rewards.

 1. Without context, this is an odd stance to take.
 Here’s why this is critical for me: